 4. Malwarebytes: the best cleanup and second opinion

-As a sole line of defense it is a little thinner on features than the full suites, with no VPN or backup, but as a primary tool for a cautious user, or as a second opinion to run beside Microsoft Defender, it is hard to beat.
-Plenty of people pair free Malwarebytes with Defender and are well covered.
+The free version is a manual scanner you launch when you want to check a machine, and for many people that is all they need.
+Malwarebytes Premium upgrades it into a full real-time product with continuous protection, web filtering that blocks malicious sites, ransomware protection, and exploit mitigation, at which point it can serve as your main antivirus rather than a sidekick.
+As a sole line of defense it is a little thinner on bundled extras than Bitdefender or Norton, with no VPN or backup, but as a primary tool for a cautious user, or as the cleanup utility you reach for when a machine misbehaves, it is hard to beat.
+Plenty of people pair free Malwarebytes with Defender and are well covered for nothing.

 Performance and system impact